|

 Lieutenant Myrick's Official Report of the Battle

-Letter from Lt.
-Tully McCrea, 1st U.S. Artillery
+Letters and history of Lt Tully McCrea, Battery M, 1st U.S. Artillery

-Letter from A. J. Clement, Independent Battalion Massachusetts Cavalry
+Letter from A. Clement, Independent Battalion Massachusetts Cavalry

-Letter from Lt.
-Geo.
-E. Eddy, 3rd Rhode Island Artillery
+Letter from Lt George Eddy, 3rd Rhode Island Artillery

 Boston Herald article on 40th Massachusetts Mounted Infantry and Ambush at the St. Mary's River